 ATJ Corporate Counsel Pro Bono Award

 The ATJ Corporate Counsel Pro Bono Award was created to recognize outstanding corporate counsel attorneys who provide pro bono legal services for the poor and promote pro bono culture within the corporate framework.
 The award is open to any individual corporate counsel or in-house attorney in Texas and is presented annually at the State Bar Annual Meeting in June.
 The award recipient will be presented a $2,000 stipend to donate to a Texas legal services program of his/her choice.
-Applications are accepted during the late fall/early spring of each year.
+Applications are currently being accepted.

 ATJ Law School Commitment to Service Award

 The ATJ Law School Commitment to Service Award honors a law school that has carried forward one of the finest traditions of the legal profession by actively educating its students about access to justice issues..
 This award is open to all accredited law schools in Texas and is presented annually at the New Lawyer Induction Ceremony in November in Austin.
 Applications are accepted during the late summer/early fall of each year.

 ATJ Law Student Pro Bono Award